-The water comes from the 3 springs of "Mati", some of the many springs of the region.
+The name Votomos is known to most Cretans after the local bottling company for one of the most famous firms of bottled water in Greece.
+The water comes from the 3 springs of Mati, some of the many springs of the region.
 "Zaros" in Greek means a place with a lot of water.

 Around the lake there are several restaurants and cafes, where visitors can relax and taste trout and salmon, which are bred in tanks near the lake.
 The lake is also surrounded by a playground, several benches and tables, where you can picnic.
 A stroll around the lake is very short.

-Finally, the lake is the starting point of the path that leads, through the gorge of St. Nicholas, to the majestic holly-tree forest of Rouvas, 5km northern (2:30 hours trekking)
+Finally, the lake is the starting point of the path that leads, through the gorge of Rouvas, to the majestic wood of Rouvas, 5km northern (2:30 hours trekking)